anprowh/anprowh/README.md

 - Food Registration - C++ and QT - mobile app I have written when I was in school to register who in my class is going to eat in canteen

+### Little BIO

+I have first started programing when I was in 6th grade (12-13 y.o.).
+I was writing scripts for Minecraft PE (in simple text editor, btw).

+Then in 8th grade I was mostly programming in Pascal for Olympiads, having good results, but also have been writing "programms" in command blocks in Minecraft.
+Moreover, I've created a window application in Pascal that returns a sequence of commands for these command blocks so they are adding a special behaviour to the world.

+In 9th grade I learned C++ and started using it in Olympiads.

+In 10th grade I started learning English a lot and had a significant progress in one year.
+The allowed me to watch Code Train YouTube channel.
+Then I started writing different graphic applications in Java Processing environment, like ball bouncing simulation.
+Moreover I created Food Registration project.

+In 11th grade I started learning Python.
+I mostly used it on the Olympiad.
+After Python I took the course about Neural Networks and how they work.
+Then I started trying to use tensorflow.
+I haven't had much of successful networks, but it was fun.
+By the end of the year I've read book "Hand on Machine Learning with Scikit Learn and TensorFlow, where learned about different machine learning algorithms and autodif.

+On the first course I've been mostly programming in Java for University course.
+And by the end have made Pathfinding GUI project.

 <!--